Best Crypto Exchanges in New Zealand

 • NZD Deposit Methods: Bank transfer, SWIFT, debit card and credit card.

-• NZD Deposit Methods: Google Pay, debit cards, credit cards, Samsung Pay, Wise, Zen and Apple Pay.
+• NZD Deposit Methods: Google Pay, debit cards, credit cards, Samsung Pay and Apple Pay.

 • Regulation & Licensing: Compliant with Australian regulatory standards (AUSTRAC) with support for New Zealand investors.